iqbalfn/materialize-bootbox/README.md

 The plugins require materialize to be alive.
 Please refer to [materialize](https://github.com/dogfalo/materialize/) license.

-For the docs, please also see [prism](https://github.com/PrismJS/prism).
+For the docs, please also see [prism](https://github.com/PrismJS/prism) license.

 ## Changelog